Obama's Delayed Dalai Lama Meeting Spurs Criticism

 KELEMEN: This week, in explaining the delay in meeting the Dalai Lama, White House Spokesman Robert Gibbs said the Tibetans understand that they can benefit from a stronger U.S.-China relationship.

-Mr. ROBERT GIBBS (Spokesman, White House): Our relationship with China, having a strong relationship and a good dialogue with them allows us to talk to them about the cares and concerns of the Tibetan people.
+ROBERT GIBBS: Our relationship with China, having a strong relationship and a good dialogue with them allows us to talk to them about the cares and concerns of the Tibetan people.

 KELEMEN: But activists wonder how forcefully the administration really pursues these issues, and often point to comments that Secretary of State Hillary Clinton made earlier this year on her way to Beijing.
 She said that she'd press human rights but wouldn't let that interfere with other priorities, such as dealing with the global financial crisis.
 And she gave a candid view of how such conversations tend to unfold.

-Secretary HILLARY CLINTON (Department of State): We're going to press them, you know, to reconsider their position about Tibet and religious and cultural freedom, and autonomy for the Tibetans, and, you know, some kind of recognition or acknowledgment of the Dalai Lama.
+HILLARY CLINTON: We're going to press them, you know, to reconsider their position about Tibet and religious and cultural freedom, and autonomy for the Tibetans, and, you know, some kind of recognition or acknowledgment of the Dalai Lama.
 And we know what they're going to say, because I've had those conversations for more than a decade with Chinese leaders.